Throwback Edit Version: I edited this in May 2025, checked the links and converted it to the new WordPress blocks format if needed.

 I had to try it.
-Once I got it home and took a closer, it was no mistake.
+Once I got it home and took a closer look, I found it was no mistake.

-Once a CR123 battery was inserted I tried out the buttons.
-On the top is a macro button which then moves the lens and changes the settings.
+I put in a CR123 battery and tried out the buttons.
+On top is a macro button which moves the lens and changes the settings.
 Inside the viewfinder are two guides for the different focal lengths.
 The “U” guide is really small.
-Holy moly this might just be a stunning camera.
-But who is “macromax” and where does this camera come from….and does it actually work.
+Holy moly, this might just be a stunning camera.
+But who is “macromax” and where does this camera come from….and does it actually work?

-There is very little on the net.
-A few other examples for sale in the past, with varying prices.
+There is very little on the net, just a few “for sale” posts in the past, with varying prices.
 The main manufacturer seems to be a company called Goko, which specialises in microscopes.
-On their historical products page they make this claim…
+On their historical products page, they make this claim…

 “These were the world-first and only camera series that provided 10-cm close-up shooting and 3x zoom in a single machine without attachments, which had not then been achieved by any SLR or compact camera….The Japanese Camera Industry Institute (JCII) selected our Z3000 as one of their Historical Japanese Cameras of 2000.”

 But did mine work?
-I decided to test the camera under a variety of condition.
-I knew of a statue in a dark pace that would make a great subject.
-It is in a building in a park, a totally opposite kind of environment.
+I decided to test the camera under a variety of conditions.
+I knew of a statue in a dark place that would make a great subject.
+It was in a building in a park, an opposite kind of environment.
 Off I trotted.
-Oh and I took it to Mount Fuji, because I can 🙂
+Oh, and I took it to Mount Fuji, because I can 🙂

 Yes!
 This camera is AWESOME!
 It really does have macro at 10cm, I was practically touching that statue.
 It is just so sharp.
-If you ever see one of these buy it.
-Why are Goko not making cameras anymore??
+If you ever see one of these, buy it.
+Why are Goko not making cameras anymore?
+Why are they not more well known?

 Great looking images of Fuji.
 Looks like a pretty cool camera.